Find Affordable College Courses

 8 Yearly Graduations

 The 18th most popular school in the country for comparative literature majors who are seeking their doctor's degree is Stony Brook University.
 Each year, around 26,700 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $7,070 per year, while in-state graduate students, on average, pay $11,310 per year.
-During the 2020-2021 academic year, 8 people received their doctor's degree in comparative literature from SUNY Stony Brook.
-About 63% of this group were women, and 13% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 8 people received their doctor's degree in comparative literature from SUNY Stony Brook.
+Around 50% of these students were from an underrepresented racial-ethnic group, and 50% were women.

 Below are some popular majors that are similar to comparative literature that offer doctor’s degrees.